andersju/webbkoll/README.md

 ## TODO/ideas
   * **Switch from PhantomJS to headless Chrome ([Puppeteer](https://github.com/GoogleChrome/puppeteer))**
+  * Add more suggestions for privacy-friendly alternatives to popular services
   * Optionally visit a number of randomly selected internal pages and let the results be based on the collective data from all the pages
   * Availability over Tor (e.g. does the visitor have to solve a Cloudflare captcha?)
   * HTTPS Everywhere: check for requests that _could_ have been secure